tjausm/Jip/readme.md

 3.
     1. **Ubuntu**: ```sudo apt install cmake llvm clang libclang-dev```
     2. **Windows**: download [cmake](https://cmake.org/download/) and [llvm](https://llvm.org/builds/)
-4. run `cargo build  --release` in the root folder (it can take 20 - 30 min to build due to z3 rust bindings the package)
+4. run `cargo build  --release` in the root folder (it can take 20 - 30 min to build due to the z3 rust bindings)
 5. Run with cmd `target/release/jip`
 6. _optionally:_ to use cvc4 or yices2, install verifiers and pass the argument with which they are available on path to Jip e.g. `target/release/jip path/to/program.oox --cvc4-arg cvc4 verify -d 100`